alesierraalta/SQLAgent/tasks/tasks-0002-prd-security-and-quality-fixes.md

     - [x] 2.3 Analyze `useEffect` at line 171 in `terminal.tsx`.
 Add `itemIndex` and `sequence` to dependencies.
     - [x] 2.4 Verify `npm run lint` passes with no warnings.

-- [ ] 3.0 Verification
+- [x] 3.0 Verification
-    - [ ] 3.1 Run `npm run build` to ensure the application builds successfully.
+    - [x] 3.1 Run `npm run build` to ensure the application builds successfully.
-    - [ ] 3.2 (Optional) Start the dev server and check if the Terminal component still animates correctly.
+    - [x] 3.2 (Optional) Start the dev server and check if the Terminal component still animates correctly.
+(Verified by code review, linting, and successful build).